guanquann/tp/docs/DeveloperGuide.md

 - regularly receives deliveries of supplies from different suppliers
 - troublesome to make orders when supplies are running low
-- has some favorite and some not great customers
 - has a need to manage a significant number of contacts
 - prefer desktop apps over other types
 - can type fast